sdbs-uni-p/vldb-dbms-live-patching/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

 This repository contains all scripts and additional material referenced in the paper.
 It also contains instructions on how to reproduce the results.
+The original data, a VM prepared for reproducing our results, etc., can be found in [Zenodo](https://zenodo.org/records/12166690).

 ## Supplementary Material
 The directory [supplementary-material](supplementary-material) contains the additional charts referenced in the paper.